Applying for a Withdrawal Agreement Residence Permit

 If your situation is straightforward, it should be an easy process and there is no reason to delay.

 If you are a new arrival, or your situation is complicated, you need to understand the requirements and prepare all the necessary paperwork.
-It may pay you to wait until the decree bringing this into French law is published to ensure the requirements are absolutely clear and that you get your application right first time.

 What conditions do I need to fulfil?